The EYFS Framework

 Intimate Care

-- Intimate care times are seen as opportunities for one-to-one interactions
+Intimate care times are seen as a chance for calm, one-to-one connection, helping your child feel safe and supported.

 Sleep (See Separate Sleep Policy)